Should You Use a Solo 401(k) to Save for Retirement?

 If you have the ability to contribute to multiple 401(k) plans, you need to be careful with your contribution totals.
 This may happen if you run a side business outside of a traditional 9-5 job.

-Similarly, the total of employee and employer contributions across all plans cannot exceed $56,000.
+Similarly, the total of employee and employer contributions across all plans cannot exceed $57,000 for 2020 and $58,000 for 2021.
 These limits are higher if you qualify for catch up contributions.

 As the employer

 As an employer, you can contribute up to 25% of compensation.

 If you’re self-employed, things get more complex for this portion.
 Self-employed people should use the rate table or worksheets listed in Chapter 5 of IRS Publication 560 to calculate their contribution limits.

 401(k) plans with multiple employee participants typically have to perform non-discrimination testing.

 As a solo 401(k) with just yourself and your spouse, you don’t have to do this.
 This changes if your company decides to hire employees in the future.